01-edu/public/subjects/forum/forum.en.md

 Your objective is to use the [`bridge` network](https://docs.docker.com/engine/tutorials/networkingcontainers/) to create your own network for the services.
 Docker connects to this network by default, creating a subnet and a gateway for the `bridge` network.
 The command `docker run` automatically adds containers to it.
 To inspect the network for more details you can just run `docker network inspect <network>`.

-- Each service will have to run in a container that will be associated to a docker host, which must contain at least two containers/services and these must be connected to a bridge.
+- Each service will have to run in a container that will be associated to a docker host, which must contain at least two containers/services and these must be connected to a bridge, creating a network for [example](https://docs.docker.com/engine/tutorials/bridge3.png).

 - You must be careful, bridges are a private network, so it is restricted to a single Docker host, for instance containers can communicate within networks but not across networks.
   - You may have to use [Port Mapping](https://docker-k8s-lab.readthedocs.io/en/latest/docker/port-mapping.html).